-When making claims related to carbon project investments, it is crucial for buyers to adhere to the guidance provided by recognised standards.
+When making claims related to low-carbon products or services, it is crucial for buyers to adhere to the guidance provided by recognised standards.
 Transparency in these claims, as outlined by bodies such as the VCMI and the Gold Standard, ensures that buyers do not overstate their impact.
 This transparency also requires that buyers accurately reflect how their actions contribute to broader climate goals, with VCMI categorizing claims based on the extent of their impact relative to the company's emissions.